Bandwidth Availability and Requirements

 Call centers that use webRTC technology need enough continuous bi-directional bandwidth to ensure call quality.
 For this reason, we recommend that you test your network connections.

-1. Log in to the platform using Skylight or Skylight Desktop.
+- Log in to the platform using Skylight Desktop. or

 Maximum expected concurrent call volume x 0.085 = Estimated bandwidth needed in MBPS.